YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 ```

 The program attempts to send a message in `x` from thread 1 to thread 2, using `done` as the signal that the message is ready to be received.
-If thread 1 and thread 2, each running on its own dedicated processor, both run to completion, is this program guaranteed to finish and print 1, as intended\?
+If thread 1 and thread 2, each running on its own dedicated processor, both run to completion, is this program guaranteed to finish and print 1, as intended?
 The programming language memory model answers that question and others like it.

 Although each programming language differs in the details, a few general answers are true of essentially all modern multithreaded languages, including C, C++, Go, Java, JavaScript, Rust, and Swift:

-* First, if `x` and `done` are ordinary variables, then thread 2's loop may never stop.
+- First, if `x` and `done` are ordinary variables, then thread 2's loop may never stop.
 A common compiler optimization is to load a variable into a register at its first use and then reuse that register for future accesses to the variable, for as long as possible.
 If thread 2 copies `done` into a register before thread 1 executes, it may keep using that register for the entire loop, never noticing that thread 1 later modifies `done`.
-* Second, even if thread 2's loop does stop, having observed `done` `==` `1`, it may still print that `x` is 0.
+- Second, even if thread 2's loop does stop, having observed `done` `==` `1`, it may still print that `x` is 0.
 Compilers often reorder program reads and writes based on optimization heuristics or even just the way hash tables or other intermediate data structures end up being traversed while generating code.
 The compiled code for thread 1 may end up writing to `x` after `done` instead of `before`, or the compiled code for thread 2 may end up reading `x` before the loop.

 Given how broken this program is, the obvious question is how to fix it.

 Modern languages provide special functionality, in the form of _atomic variables_ or _atomic operations_, to allow a program to synchronize its threads.
-If we make `done` an atomic variable \(or manipulate it using atomic operations, in languages that take that approach\), then our program is guaranteed to finish and to print 1.
+If we make `done` an atomic variable (or manipulate it using atomic operations, in languages that take that approach), then our program is guaranteed to finish and to print 1.
 Making `done` atomic has many effects:

-* The compiled code for thread 1 must make sure that the write to `x` completes and is visible to other threads before the write to `done` becomes visible.
+- The compiled code for thread 1 must make sure that the write to `x` completes and is visible to other threads before the write to `done` becomes visible.
-* The compiled code for thread 2 must \(re\)read `done` on every iteration of the loop.
+- The compiled code for thread 2 must (re)read `done` on every iteration of the loop.
-* The compiled code for thread 2 must read from `x` after the reads from `done`.
+- The compiled code for thread 2 must read from `x` after the reads from `done`.
-* The compiled code must do whatever is necessary to disable hardware optimizations that might reintroduce any of those problems.
+- The compiled code must do whatever is necessary to disable hardware optimizations that might reintroduce any of those problems.

 The end result of making `done` atomic is that the program behaves as we want, successfully passing the value in `x` from thread 1 to thread 2.